 1. Emphasise the shoulders

 2. Always add more volume to the lower half of the body

 3. Add a belt for more waist definition

 4. Wear vertical stripes to elongate the body

 5. Wear V-Necks tops/dresses to show of the cleavage/smallest part of the body.

 Here are the 5 things to avoid:

-1. Avoid wearing prints on the bottom half of the body
+1. Avoid wearing garish prints on the upper part of the body